benklassen77/benklassen77.github.io/README.md

-# Greetings
+# Shalom

-My name is Benjamin Klassen.
-I am a 2nd-year student studying Civil Engineering at the University of Waterloo.
+I'm Ben, a 2B Civil Engineering student at the University of Waterloo.

 ## [Solid Mechanics](SolidMechanics.md)